 WHAT IS DEMOCRACY REALLY?
 WHAT DO WE MEAN WHEN WE USE THE TERM?
 AND CAN IT EVER TRULY EXIST?
-ASTRA TAYLOR, HAILED AS A “NEW CIVIL RIGHTS LEADER” (LA TIMES), PROVIDES SURPRISING ANSWERS.
+ASTRA TAYLOR, HAILED AS A “NEW CIVIL RIGHTS LEADER” by the Los Angeles TIMES, PROVIDES SURPRISING ANSWERS.

 Northwest Film Forum Seattle WA March 21-24, 2019

 Treefort Music Fest Boise ID March 22, 2019

 CMU International Film Festival Pittsburgh PA March 24 and April 7, 2019

 Eckerd College Film Series St. Petersberg FL March 29, 2019